paritytech/ledgeracio/README.md

 The public key is not sensitive, and is required by anyone who wishes to verify signed allowlists and operate on the allowed accounts.
-It will be uploaded to the Ledger device by `ledgeracio allowlist set-key`.
+It will be uploaded to the Ledger device by `ledgeracio-allowlist set-key`.
 The secret key allows generating signatures, and therefore must be kept secret.
 It should never leave the (preferably air gapped) machine it is generated on.